suerion/AutomatedWorkcarts/README.md

 - `DefaultSpeed` -- Default speed to use when a workcart starts being automated.
   - Allowed values: `"Rev_Hi"` | `"Rev_Med"` | `"Rev_Lo"` | `"Zero"` | `"Fwd_Lo"` | `"Fwd_Med"` | `"Fwd_Hi"`.
   - This value is ignored if the workcart is on a trigger that specifies speed.
-- `DepartureSpeed` -- Speed to use when departing from a stop.
 - `DefaultTrackSelection` -- Default track selection to use when a workcart starts being automated.
   - Allowed values: `"Left"` | `"Default"` | `"Right"`.
   - This value is ignored if the workcart is on a trigger that specifies track selection.
 - `BulldozeOffendingWorkcarts` (`true` or `false`) -- While `true`, automated workcarts will destroy other non-automated workcarts in their path that are not heading the same speed and direction.
   - Regardless of this setting, automated workcarts may destroy each other in head-on or perpendicular collisions.
-- `EnableMapTriggers` (`true` or `false`) -- Whether map-specific triggers are enabled.
-While `false`, existing map-specific triggers will be disabled, and no new map-specific triggers can be added.
+- `EnableMapTriggers` (`true` or `false`) -- While `false`, existing map-specific triggers will be disabled, and no new map-specific triggers can be added.
-- `EnableTunnelTriggers` -- Whether triggers are enabled for the corresponding type of train tunnel.
-While `false` for a particular tunnel type, existing triggers will be disabled, and no new triggers can be added to tunnels of that type.
+- `EnableTunnelTriggers` -- While `false` for a particular tunnel type, existing triggers in those tunnels will be disabled, and no new triggers can be added to tunnels of that type.
   - `TrainStation` (`true` or `false`) -- Self-explanatory.
-  - `BarricadeTunnel` (`true` or `false`) -- Straight tunnels that spawn NPCs, loot, as well as barricades on the tracks.
+  - `BarricadeTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs, loot, as well as barricades on the tracks.
-  - `LootTunnel` (`true` or `false`) -- Straight tunnels that spawn NPCs and loot.
+  - `LootTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs and loot.

 ## FAQ